bigsnarfdude/akka-http-algebird/README.md

 The service provides two REST endpoints - one which gives current distinct count on the last minute of activitiy on the requested key.

-The second endpoint aggregates all timestamps matching a specific hour and returns distinct count for that hour on the requested key.
+The second endpoint aggregates all timestamps matching a specific day and returns distinct count for the entire day on the requested key.

 ## Usage